ymollard/python-advanced-slides/slides.md

 ---
 # Pictograms

-🐍  Reference to the Python documentation
+🐍  Reference to the Python official documentation

 ---